mindee/doctr/docs/source/using_models.rst

 Those 3 are going straight to the detection predictor, as mentioned above (in the detection part).

-* `export_as_straight_boxes`: If you work with rotated and skewed documents but you still want to export straight boundong boxes and not polygons, set to True.
+* `export_as_straight_boxes`: If you work with rotated and skewed documents but you still want to export straight bounding boxes and not polygons, set it to True.

-For instance, this snippet instantiate a end-to-end ocr_predictor working with rotated documents, which preserves the aspect ratio of the doucments, and returns polygons:
+For instance, this snippet instantiates an end-to-end ocr_predictor working with rotated documents, which preserves the aspect ratio of the documents, and returns polygons:

     >>> from doctr.model import ocr_predictor
     >>> model = ocr_predictor('linknet_resnet18_rotation', pretrained=True, assume_straight_pages=False, preserve_aspect_ratio=True)